-- Personal identity (self-concept). - Purpose and commitment (meaning of life) - 3.
-Integrity and social responsibility (eth- - Self-directedness (self-control and autonomy). - A commitment to life-long learning (discovery, change, and continued growth). - A desire to preserve cultural and natural resources (aesthetics).
+- 1. Personal identity (self-concept). - Purpose and commitment (meaning of life). - Integrity and social responsibility (ethics). - Self-directedness (self-control and autonomy). - A commitment to life-long learning (discovery, change, and continued growth). - A desire to preserve cultural and natural resources (aesthetics).

-The Division of Student Life is composed of the Office of the Vice President for Student Life, Conference Services, Counseling Center, Disabled Student Services, Food Services, Health Services, Intercultural Services, Student Activities, Student Center, Student Development, and University Housing.
+The Division of Student Life is composed of the Office of the Vice President for Student Life, Conference Services, Counseling Center, Disability Support Services, Food Services, Health Services, Intercultural Services, Student Activities, Student Center, Student Development, and University Housing.
 Many other services are provided through other University divisions.

-The student services which are described in the following pages are available to all students regularly enrolled at the University.
+The student services which are described in the following pages are available to students regularly enrolled at the University.
 For some services or events, a fee may be charged and/or proper TWU identification may be required.
+Services vary from one University site to another.